benkenobi007/jekflix-template/_posts/2019-08-17-Graphics-Pipeline-Overview.md

 ## Summary

-The pipeline discussed here is commonly known as the "raterization" pipeline and is the de-facto standard for all designing GPU hardware and graphics APIs.
+The pipeline discussed here is commonly known as the **raster pipeline** and is the de-facto standard for designing GPU hardware and graphics APIs.

 While the overall pipeline is followed in all the APIs, most of them have their own permutation and combination of functionalities.
 For example, certain APIs allow pixel culling to be done prior to fragment processing, saving performance.

-The implementation details of each API are also widely different, with those like OpenGL and DX11 being relatively higher level and having lesser **time to triangle**(the amount of code needed to get a simple triangle on screen).
-On the other hand, APIs like Vulkan and DX12 have a huge learning curve due to the lower level hooks needed to be setup and also a higher time to triangle.
-On the other hand, both Vulkan and DX12 generally have the potential for higher performance and high control over the resource utilization, enabling tight optimization of resources.
+The implementation details of each API are also widely different, with those like OpenGL and DX11 being relatively higher level and having lesser **time to triangle** (the amount of code needed to get a simple triangle on screen).
+On the other hand, APIs like Vulkan and DX12 have a huge learning curve due to the lower level hooks needed to be setup and a higher time to triangle.
+On the other hand, both Vulkan and DX12 have the potential for higher performance and control over the resource utilization, enabling tight optimization of resources.

 In general the best API to get started with graphics is OpenGL.
 Vulkan is an API mainly targeted at experienced graphics devs who want to squeeze out that last bit of performance from their hardware.

-Interested in getting into computer graphics and game development ?
+**Are you interested in getting into computer graphics and game development?**

 Here are some resources that I found extremely useful:
 - [Suraj Sharma's OpenGL Series](https://www.youtube.com/playlist?list=PL6xSOsbVA1eYSZTKBxnoXYboy7wc4yg-Z) - basically guides you through setting up a 3D renderer.
 - [The Cherno's OpenGL playlist](https://www.youtube.com/playlist?list=PLlrATfBNZ98foTJPJ_Ev03o2oq3-GGOS2) - bares OpenGL in all gory detail